anthonyyangdev/harmony-highlighter/README.md

 # harmony-highlighter

+## Deprecated Notice

+This extension is now deprecated, and a new updated extension has been made to substitute it.

+For new features and updates on the Harmony programming language extension, install the HarmonyLang extension, which can be [here](https://marketplace.visualstudio.com/items?itemName=kevinsun-dev-cornell.harmonylang).

+## Summary

 This is a simple syntax highlighter for the Harmony concurrent programming language used in CS 4410/4411 at Cornell University.

 ## Features